 At Boughton Heath Academy, the curriculum has been designed with the aim of ensuring our children go forwards to make the world a better place through their own individual and collective contribution.

-We have developed our curriculum centred around the rights of all, and we adopt a personalised approach which meets the needs of all of our children, working alongside the local community.
+We have developed a curriculum centred around the rights of all, and we adopt a personalised approach which meets the needs of all of our children, working alongside the local community.
 Inclusivity, equity of education and equality underpin this, and high expectations are held for every child, regardless of need or ability, including any Special Educational Need or Disability (SEND).
-We follow the National Curriculum as the basis for our study, and personalise this with studies of our locality and its history.

 We aspire to develop a strong moral and ethical compass within our children, whilst helping them develop a love of learning that will last for life.
-We want our children to learn a vast array of knowledge and skills; and to develop a detailed understanding of what is taught.
 We do this through ensuring our curriculum is ambitious for all and well sequenced, delivering knowledge, skills and understanding through inspiring teaching and learning opportunities.

 We place great emphasis upon a love of reading, understanding that enjoying this key skill is paramount to unlocking a child’s full potential and imagination whilst accessing our curriculum.
 This begins in the first days of Reception, and continues throughout all year groups.
 We draw upon research and evidence based pedagogy through our Power Maths scheme to deliver mathematics, and Pathways to Literacy in delivering literacy.
 Throughout our wider curriculum, our teachers plan bespoke units of work through a blend of discrete and connected subjects.
 Our connected curriculum comprises science, geography, history, art & design and Design & technology, with PE, Music, RE, MFL, Computing and PSHE / RSE being taught discretely.